bruin-data/bruin/docs/commands/run.md

 bruin run --continue
 ```

+> [!NOTE]
-NOTE: This will only work if the pipeline structure is not changed.
-If Pipeline/Asset dependencies are changed, you will need to run the pipeline/asset from the beginning.
+> This will only work if the pipeline structure is not changed.
+If the pipeline structure has changed in any way, including asset dependencies, you will need to run the pipeline/asset from the beginning.
 This is to ensure that the pipeline/asset is run in the correct order.

 ### Focused Runs: Filtering by Tags and Task Types
 As detailed in the flag section above, the  `--tag`, `--downstream`, and `--only` flags provide powerful ways to filter and control which tasks in your pipeline are executed.
 These flags can also be combined to fine-tune pipeline runs, allowing you to execute specific subsets of tasks based on tags, include their downstream dependencies, and restrict execution to certain task types.